Writing to Drive Sales: How to Leverage the Science & Psychology to Drive Conversions & Sales

 Want to make better decisions?

-Start by questioning your own biases and noticing the subtle moments when they influence your perspective.
+Start by questioning your own biases and noticing the subtle moments when biases influence your perspective.
 After all, we all want to make better choices.

 Making of/up New Rules